10 Great Western Attractions

 Both the Upper and Lower Falls are spectacular, at 110 and 85 feet.
-These are the only Idaho water falls not used for irrigation purposes,which leads to a more peaceful, rustic setting.
-The Upper Falls, the more scenic of the 2, is set up with a wooden pathway and observation deck.
-As you stroll along, you will hear nothing but the soothing sound of the rushing water and river below.
+These are the only Idaho water falls not used for irrigation purposes, which leads to a more peaceful, rustic setting.
+The Upper Falls, the more scenic of the 2, is easily viewable via a wooden pathway and observation deck.
+Despite the man made setting, as you stroll along, you will hear nothing but the soothing sound of the rushing water and river below.

 Golden Gate Bridge

 The Golden Gate Bridge is one of the most photographed bridges in the world, and for good reason.
 Driving across this bridge is an incredible experience, however, walking across it is a thrilling once-in-a- lifetime experience.
 Did you know that there is a 1.7 mile long pedestrian walkway along the bridge?
 What better way to experience the sights of San Francisco (which are fabulous, by the way) then by walking across this historic landmark?